Moiiwa/DevOps/app_python/CI.md

 suggested to use the first option in item creation and not multibranch pipline, after walking through the whole instructions I've got the same error, but in the other form.
 ![](static/jen1.png)
+Repository was public, so I have no idea why this really happened.